 How remarketing works

-To start using remarketing, you need to add the remarketing tag, a small snippet of code that you get from AdWords, across all your site pages.
-Many sites have an identical footer for all pages, and this remarketing tag could be placed there.
+To start using remarketing add the remarketing tag, a small snippet of code that you get from AdWords, across all pages on your site.
+Many sites have a single footer for all pages where you can place your remarketing tag for use throughout your site.

 Once you've added the remarketing tag to your site, you can create remarketing lists for any of your webpages.
 For example, you could create a remarketing list for visitors to your most popular product category.
 The remarketing tag tells AdWords to save visitors to your "Popular category list."
 When people visit that page, their cookie id is added to the remarketing list.

-Then, you create an AdWords campaign with a specific message to show only to people on your "Popular category list" while they search on Google or browse other Display Network sites.
-Your remarketing messages won't be shown to people who are not on the list.
+Then build an AdWords campaign with a specific message to show only to people on your "Popular category list" while they search on Google or browse other Display Network sites.
+Your remarketing messages won't be shown to people who aren't on the list.

 Because the remarketing tag is on all of the pages of your website, you can develop more detailed audiences.
 For example, you could create lists not only for your most popular product category, but also for each of your other product categories or your shopping cart.